pixelfreak/steezy.williamkhoe.com/README.md

 # Welcome to Steezy Coding Challenge!

-The app is deployed here: [https://steezy.vercel.app/](https://steezy.vercel.app/)
+The app is deployed here: [https://steezy.vercel.app/](https://steezy.vercel.app/).
+Any commit to `master` triggers re-deployment.

 To run it in development:
 1. Clone this repo